Kunstmaskin/ToyhouseFull/README.md

 ---

 > Feel free to ask me for help on any code.
 Just know my replies might be slow, if im offline.
-On the occasion that you aquire assitance quickly, please reach out to me directly.
+On the occasion that you aquire assitance quickly, please reach out to me directly at [kunstkodem@gmail.com](mailto:kunstkodem@gmail.com).
 > <br>

 > Should you come across a bug, please file an [issue](https://github.com/Kunstmaskin/ToyhouseFull/issues/new/choose) listing the code and problem.
 It would help me immensely.